 This is a comprehensive all-in-one guide through which you’ll learn how to unlock the bootloader, install TWRP recovery, and simultaneously root OnePlus 8/OnePlus 8 Pro using Magisk.
-This guide and the included instructions are compatible with any OnePlus 8 or OnePlus 8 Pro running Android 10 (OxygenOS 10).
+This guide and the included instructions are compatible with any OnePlus 8 or OnePlus 8 Pro running Android 11 (OxygenOS 11) and Android 10 (OxygenOS 10).

 OnePlus phones are extremely development-friendly, primarily because the bootloader unlocking is easily possible through fastboot.
 Soon after the launch, stable builds of TWRP recovery for the OnePlus 8 and OnePlus 8 Pro were released, courtesy of XDA Recognized Developer mauronofrio.

 Update: The development of TWRP for the OnePlus 8 and 8 Pro is now being handled by XDA Recognized Developer infected_.
 Here’s the link to the original XDA development thread.

 His builds support Android 11 (OxygenOS 11).
 Support for Android 12 is still in works.

 Although the recovery is currently labeled as ‘unofficial’, it’s quite stable for usage.
 According to the developer, the available builds of TWRP support decryption of the data partition/internal storage, and can be used for backing up/restoring NANDroid backups, and also to install flashable ZIPs like custom ROMs, kernels, etc.